 “Weeeell,” Red says, dragging the word out as he organizes his thoughts.
 “First off, wouldn’t we see an infinite variety of Ghost pokemon?
 And wouldn’t their different species be more widespread?
 We don’t have any phantump here in Kanto, but we have plenty of woods and forests.
 If we just put a pile of screws and magnets around some pokemon graveyards, what would you expect to eventually see?
 Ghost magnemite, or ‘regular’ ones?”

 The medium is quiet again as he thinks, and Red resists the urge to look at the gastly again.
 “I believe I see your point,” Jason finally says, speaking slowly.
 “Perhaps… magnemite are the spirits of pokemon as well, and their natures have been changed by the objects they bound to.
 Rotom at least are examples of ghost pokemon whose nature changes while inhabiting different ‘bodies.’
 Though…” Jason frowns.
-“It’s not a strong example, given that even though they can leave those bodies behind and inhabit new ones, we have never seen any other Ghost pokemon do such a thing, and of course Rotom are limited to electronic device that do not mimic any other known electric pokemon.”
+“It’s not a strong example, given that even though they can leave those bodies behind and inhabit new ones, we have never seen any other Ghost pokemon do such a thing, and of course Rotom are limited to electronic devices that do not mimic any other known electric pokemon.”

 Huh.
 Red hadn’t expected the medium to refute his own argument so well.
 He begins to grow hopeful about the conversation.
 “Right, as you pointed out, there’s no consistent pattern between what Ghost pokemon are embodied as.
 Cloth, candles, gas, plants, clay, metal… I mean, spiritomb is just a rock, right?
 The glowing face it creates isn’t tangible.”

 “That’s correct, it’s the keystone that contains the pokemon’s various spirits.”